Quarantine pests

 Distribution

 The beetle originated in East Asia but has spread to Canada, the USA and Russia and most recently to Ukraine.
-In Canada and the USA, Agrilus planipennis has caused great destruction of ash trees, which are a common component of urban environments as avenue trees.
-The beetle is not found in Sweden at present.
+In Canada and the USA, Agrilus planipennis has caused great destruction of ash trees, which are a common component of urban environments as street trees.
+The emerald ash borer has not been found in Sweden.

 How it spreads